anntnzrb/_nixrice/README.md

 **2022-04-26** - switch to *GNU Stow*.

--   this repository literally emulated the structure of a `~/` directory prior to the switch.
+-   this repository emulated the structure of a `~/` directory prior to the switch.

 **2021-06-02** - License switch *GPLv2* -> *GPLv3*.